 5.10.15 Measurement Quantity

-The parameter is mandatory if the reporting trigger parameter is configured for 1f event reporting and the Job Type parameter is configured for Immediate MDT or combined Trace and Immediate MDT.
+The parameter is mandatory if the reporting trigger parameter is configured for 1f event reporting and the Job Type parameter indicates Immediate MDT.

 The parameter describes for what M1 measurements the Event Threshold 1f parameter is applicable.